NCAR/DART/observations/obs_converters/GSI2DART/README.rst

 Overview
 ========

-This observation converter implements a slightly more intricate process than the typical observation converters contained in DART.
-It takes a set of observations and:

-- first applies the analysis scheme from the National Centers for Environmental Prediction Gridpoint Statistical Interpolation (GSI) system
-- then converts the GSI observations into the observation sequence format used in DART.
+This converter is designed to convert observation files created by the Gridpoint Statistical Interpolation (GSI) system maintained by the National Oceanic and Atmospheric Administration (NOAA) into DART observation sequence files.
+The files created by GSI are 'BIG_ENDIAN' and have filenames such as:

+- diag_amsua_metop-a_ges.ensmean
+- diag_amsua_metop-a_ges.mem001
+- diag_amsua_metop-a_ges.mem002
+- diag_amsua_n18_ges.ensmean
+- diag_amsua_n18_ges.mem001
+- diag_amsua_n18_ges.mem002
+- diag_amsua_n19_ges.ensmean
+- diag_amsua_n19_ges.mem001
+- diag_amsua_n19_ges.mem002
+- diag_conv_ges.ensmean
+- diag_conv_ges.mem001
+- diag_conv_ges.mem002

 The GSI system uses the Message Passing Interface (MPI) to process observations in parallel (even when converting a small amount of observations) so MPI is required to execute this observation converter.